casper-network/docs-archive/technical-framework/node/communications.md

 ## Node Discovery

-Nodes for a peer-to-peer network, constantly communicating with each other to reach consensus about the state of the Blockchain.
+Nodes form a peer-to-peer network, constantly communicating with each other to reach consensus about the state of the Blockchain.
 A node is not necessarily a single physical machine, but it appears as a single logical entity to the rest of their peers by having a unique ID and address where it responds to requests.

 Nodes periodically try to discover each other based on elements of the [Kademlia](https://en.wikipedia.org/wiki/Kademlia) protocol.
 Unlike the original Kademlia which was using UDP, nodes are using point-to-point gRPC calls for communication.
 The specifics can be found under [Kademlia API](../appendix/grpc-interfaces.md#kademlia-api).
 According to this protocol every `Node` has the following properties: